thecoolagency/shopify-development/README.md

 > Expedited delivery available upon request (extra cost).

+> **Note:** All timelines are approximate and may shift by ±3 days due to development cycles or client feedback loops.

 ## Custom App Development

 As an experienced Shopify app developer, I create custom solutions to enhance your store’s functionality and sales potential.